christina-grannas/swagger-test/user-testing/checkout-js.md

 Changes the display language on an active checkout session.
-See [supported language][#supported-languages] section below.
+See [supported language](#supported-languages) section below.

 ## The cleanup() method